 Fight for Peace in Jamaica

-Fight for Peace has been active in Jamaica since 2014 when eleven partners were selected to take part in the Global Alumni Programme (GAP).
+Fight for Peace has been active in Jamaica since 2014 when eleven partners were selected to take part in our training programme.
 These partners were selected based on their access to young people involved in or affected by violence, their commitment to adapt Fight for Peace’s sport for development model for the Jamaican context and their willingness to collaborate to increase their effectiveness and sustainability.
-All partners were trained Fight for Peace’s Methodology at the Rio Academy and have undergone a year of capacity building consultancy.
-These organisations have maintained contact as The Fight for Peace Jamaica Alliance and have piloted collaborative activities across their programmes.
+All partners were trained in Fight for Peace’s methodology at the Rio Academy and underwent a year of capacity building consultancy.
+These organisations subsequently maintained contact with one another and Fight for Peace and have piloted collaborative activities across their programmes.